crcx/nga-c/Nga.md

 takes a packed instruction and validates each instruction as being valid.
 The second will process each of the stored opcodes.

+Note for those using this: packing should stop when instructions that modify the IP for flow control are used.
+These are:

+* JUMP
+* CJUMP
+* CALL
+* RET
+* ZRET

+Nga will not stop processing code, but execution flow errors may arise if the packing tool does not take these into account.

 ````
 int ngaValidatePackedOpcodes(CELL opcode) {
   CELL raw = opcode;